Super Friends: 1982–1983 season: The Best of the Super Friends (reruns)

-1983–1984 season: Cancellation and the "lost episodes"
+1983–1984 season: Australian "lost episodes"

 Hanna-Barbera and Warner Bros. had created a syndication package of the earlier Super Friends series (co-distributed by LBS Communications); these were picked up by stations across the United States and typically broadcast on weekday afternoons.
-Not wishing to compete with the syndication programming, ABC dropped the series from the 1983–1984 Saturday morning television line-up.
-For the second time, Super Friends was cancelled.

-However, during this time Hanna-Barbera continued to produce new episodes with the Super Friends, with ABC's approval and funding.
-In total, 24 "lost episodes" were produced, but not aired in the United States that season; the series appeared in Australia.
-Three of these episodes were aired when Super Friends returned to Saturday-morning ABC television the following year.
+Not wishing to compete with the syndication programming, ABC dropped the series from the 1983–1984 Saturday morning television line-up but continued to fund the production of new episodes.
+In total, 24 "lost episodes" were produced, and were intended to only be broadcast in Australia.
+Three of these episodes received American airings when Super Friends returned to Saturday-morning ABC television the following year.
 The remainder aired on the USA Network in 1995, as part of the Superman/Batman Adventures show.
 The 1983 Lost Episodes of Super Friends were released on DVD by Warner Home Entertainment (via DC Comics Entertainment, Hanna-Barbera Cartoons, and Warner Bros.
 Family Entertainment) in April 2009.

-1984–1985 season: SuperFriends: The Legendary Super Powers Show
+1984–1985 season: Super Friends: The Legendary Super Powers Show

 Super Friends returned to ABC Saturday, September 8, 1984, with a new 30-minute program typically featuring two 11-minute stories per episode.
 This incarnation featured Superman, Batman, Robin, Wonder Woman, and the Wonder Twins and Gleek, this time teamed up with Firestorm.
 In addition to this core group, episodes during this season also featured cameos by old (and new) Super Friends.
 The series ended August 31, 1985, and featured comic-book villains such as Brainiac, Lex Luthor, Mirror Master, Mr. Mxyzptlk, Darkseid, and his henchmen from Apokolips.
-This season and the next featured the "Super Powers" tagline, which was part of a marketing tie-in with a toy line of the same name produced by Kenner.
+This title of this season and the next featured the phrase "Super Powers" to tie in with a toy line produced by Kenner.